ciroque/the-dagwood/docs/demo/src/architecture.md

 # Architecture Overview

 Before diving into the demos, let's understand how The DAGwood project is architected.
-This chapter provides a comprehensive overview of the system design, key components, and architectural decisions that make DAGwood a robust workflow orchestration platform.
+This chapter provides a comprehensive overview of the system design, key components, and architectural decisions that make DAGwood a robust pipeline orchestration platform.

 ## System Architecture